lcrespom/angular-user-management/README.md

   - [ ] same as above for password
   - [ ] Passwords must match
 - [ ] Unit test
+- Nice to have
+  - [ ] Autofocus on first form input

 Revisar NgXs